Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 - Get arty at the NGV in Melbourne with kids

-- NGV Programs for kids these June 2016 School Holidays
+- NGV Programs for kids during the School Holidays

 - Relax at Federation Square in Melbourne with kids